 A security contractor accused of leaking state missile secrets carried a knife into two Southport pubs a court has heard.

-Defence contractor Simon Finch of Swansea, who claimed he was “Southport born and bred”, has now plead guilty to leaking state secrets.
+Defence contractor Simon Finch of Swansea, who claimed he was “Southport born and bred”, denies breaching the Official Secrets Act at the Old Bailey.

 The court has heard that Mr Finch, a former local CAMRA member, sent classified intelligence to charities and law firms, as a response to being “failed by the UK state” between 2013 and 2016.

 Mr Finch was allegedly subjected to two homophobic attacks weeks apart in Merseyside and the subsequent failure of police to investigate the attacks or class them as hate crimes because he did not identify as gay led Mr Finch to conduct the leaks.

 Jurors heard that following these attacks, Mr Finch resorted to carrying weapons in public.